Corns & Calluses

-Revive Hand & Foot Institute in Miami provides advanced corn treatments using the latest techniques and state-of-the-art equipment.
-Our comprehensive approach combines traditional methods with innovative solutions to address the symptoms and underlying causes of foot corns.
+Revive Hand & Foot Institute in Miami provides advanced corn and callus treatments using the latest techniques and state-of-the-art equipment.
+Our comprehensive approach combines traditional methods with innovative solutions to address the symptoms and underlying causes of foot corns and calluses.
 Dr. Oganesyan’s expertise in podiatric medicine ensures precise diagnosis and personalized treatment plans for each individual.
-Patients experiencing corn-related discomfort can find relief through our effective procedures and exceptional care standards.

 Types of Foot Corns

 Seed corns are tiny formations that typically appear on the bottoms of the feet, often in clusters.
-They are usually caused by dry skin and poor foot ... mechanics.
-While seed corn may not be as painful as other types, it can lead to discomfort when walking.
+They are usually caused by dry skin and poor foot mechanics.
+While seed corns may not be as painful as other types, they can lead to discomfort when walking.
 This condition is prevalent in people who spend significant time on their feet.

-Corn Removal Surgery: When conservative treatments fail to provide relief, surgical removal of corns may be recommended.
-During this minimally invasive procedure, Dr. Oganesyan can also correct underlying foot deformities, such as hammertoes or bunions, that might be causing the corns to develop.
+When conservative treatments fail to provide relief, surgery may be recommended.
+During this minimally invasive procedure, Dr. Oganesyan can also correct underlying foot deformities, such as hammertoes or bunions, that might be causing the corns and calluses to develop.
 He may also remove or reshape a bone spur and realign the toe.

 Surgical Procedure: